Shire seen having to sweeten $30 billion offer to win Baxalta

 Roche is developing a novel monoclonal antibody (mAB) treatment for haemophilia and various companies are also working on gene therapies that promise long-lasting or even one-time cures.

-Baxalta itself has a foothold in this emerging space, with its own gene therapy program, but widespread adoption of the new treatments would undermine its market share.
+Baxalta itself has a foothold in this emerging space, with its own gene therapy programme, but widespread adoption of the new treatments would undermine its market share.